FaisalArdhani/chatbotjs/README.md

 ## Example Conversation

 ```
-User: Hello, chatbot!
+You: Hello, chatbot!
 Chatbot: Hi there!
 How can I assist you today?
-User: Tell me a joke.
+You: Tell me a joke.
 Chatbot: Why don't scientists trust atoms?
 Because they make up everything!
-User: What's the capital of France?
+You: What's the capital of France?
 Chatbot: The capital of France is Paris.
-User: How does photosynthesis work?
+You: How does photosynthesis work?
 Chatbot: Photosynthesis is the process by which green plants convert sunlight into energy and produce oxygen.
-User: Thank you, chatbot!
+You: Thank you, chatbot!
 Chatbot: You're welcome!
 Feel free to ask me anything anytime.
 ```